TangibleInc/template-system/elandel/readme.md

 - **Beautify** its formatting
 - **Render** with loops, logic, and dynamic content

-There is an **editor** library based on CodeMirror that integrates with the language, providing hints, autocomplete, linting (syntax check), and formatting.
+There is an **editor** based on [CodeMirror](https://codemirror.net/) that integrates with the language, providing hints, autocomplete, linting (syntax check), and formatting.
 The editor is designed to be extended with additional features such as charts, diagrams, musical blocks.

-The goal is to create a cross-platform template language that works in the browser, server side (WordPress/PHP/MySQL/SQLite), and JavaScript runtimes (Node/Bun).
+The goal is a cross-platform language that works in the browser, server side (WordPress/PHP/MySQL/SQLite), and JavaScript runtimes (Node/Bun).
 This portability would allow features like:

 - Instant preview in the editor without request to server
 - Local-first web authoring environment with deploy to cloud